 If you have Windows 11 installed on your computer or device, you already have the Chromium version of Microsoft Edge.
 The legacy version is not included in this operating system.
-Also, you can see its icon in the screenshot below.
 In Windows 10, depending on the specific version of the operating system, it may or may not be installed.
 However, if the Microsoft Edge icon looks similar to the one below, you already have the Chromium version as well.

 If you’re using Windows 10 and the browser’s icon looks like the one below, you have the legacy version of Edge.
 If you no longer want to use the legacy version of Edge, download and install the Chromium version from here: Download Microsoft Edge web browser.